 - Any alternative energy sources would be a plus but not a requirement

 I know this does not fit the exact model that other survivalist have laid out (stream running through your property, natural gas well, 500 acres, a stocked fish pond, etc. ) but this was the set up that worked for my family on our budget.

 By 2009, our dream came true.
 We sold our house in the suburbs and moved to a more remote setting.
 The first thing you learn about living this way is to make a detailed list before you drive to any store because if you forget anything it is a painful process to go back.
 The next thing you learn is that Amazon Prime is your friend and that it is sometimes easier and cheaper to just order toilet paper from the internet rather than drive 25 minutes to the closest Target or Wal-Mart.
 I also learned that during my commute to and from work, I would become the primary shopper for the family because I drove by countless shopping centers each day.
 It did not bother me but I have new appreciation for shopping and the frustration of having to find certain things for recipes.

 Now that we made the move, it was time to work on a budget for cutting the cord to the grid.

-Stay tuned for “Off the Grid – Part II – The Upgrades”
+Check out the next article in this series: “Off the Grid – Part II – The Upgrades”